beproud/sql-importer/README.rst

   - `sql` object has 2 methods, both method execute the sql and receive variables as keyword arguments.

     :query: It returns records. it expects only what has one or more results like `select` query.
-    :execute: It returns number of records affected the sql.
+    :execute: It returns number of records affected by the SQL.

 - Now `sql_type` argument allows `postgresql`.

-  - If you want to use the other sql_type, please make the issue on https://github.com/beproud/sql-importer.
+  - If you want to use the other sql_type, please make the issue on https://github.com/beproud/sql-importer .

 Demo
 ====